 9. Does Dr. Limones offer therapy or counseling services?

 No, Dr. Limones does not offer therapy or counseling services.
 However, consultation services are offered to parents and can be scheduled to discuss strategies for supporting their child.

 10. Does Dr. Limones attend IEP meetings?

-Yes, Dr. Limones can attend IEP meetings as an advocate.
+Yes, Dr. Limones can attend IEP meetings for various reasons (e.g., sharing the assessment results with the school team, advocating for the needs of the child, or discussing the appropriateness of goasl and services).
 In addition, attendance at IEPs is included when Dr. Limones conducts an Independent Educational Evaluation.

 11. Can a private assessment be used to request an IEP or 504 plan at a public school district?

 Absolutely.
 A private assessment showing that your child has a particular diagnosis can provide evidence of a disability, and upon receiving this information the school district is required by law to consider the results and provide appropriate supports for your child.
 Dr. Limones conducts assessments that are thorough and evaluate all core cognitive and academic areas both according to the Individuals with Disabilities Education Act (IDEA) and current scientific research.
 These assessments can provide information that school districts typically overlook and can serve as the foundation for requesting supports through a 504 plan or an IEP.

 12. How do I know if I need an advocate for a 504 or IEP meeting?